Passover Finger Puppets

 What You Do:

-- Start by tracing a shape about 1/2-inch wider around than your child’s middle finger on a piece of paper or sturdy card stock.
-This is the pattern for your puppets.
+- Start by tracing a shape that's about half an inch wider around than your child’s middle finger on a piece of paper or sturdy card stock.
+This will be the pattern for your puppets.

 - Now, cut out two pieces of felt for each puppet.
-(We usually make three at a time because the three middle fingers are the best suited for holding finger puppets.)
-For Moses, we used a light brown felt, for the Pharaoh a dark brown felt and for Aaron, pink felt, but any colors would work fine.
+(We made three at a time because the three middle fingers are the best suited for holding finger puppets.)
+For Moses, we used a light brown felt.
+For the Pharaoh, we used dark brown felt.
+And for Aaron, we used pink felt.
+Any colors your child might want to use would work fine though.
 Use a needle and thread to sew along the edges of the felt, sewing the two pieces together and leaving the bottom opening unsewn.
 Turn the puppets inside out so that the seams are inside.

-- Now’s the fun part: decorating.
+- Now’s the fun part: decorating!
 Use a cotton ball to give Moses a beard and embroidery thread to make his eyes and mouth.
-A little more cotton ball gave him bushy eyebrows.
-Leftover fabric makes him a shepherd’s headdress and little robe.
+A little more cotton ball can be used to give him bushy eyebrows.
+Use leftover fabric to make him a shepherd’s headdress and little robe.
 Aaron gets the same treatment, minus the cotton ball beard.
 For the Pharaoh, we used a mismatched thrift store earring to make a fancy crown and black yarn for his hair.
 We made his white tunic out of an old T-shirt.